Facebook, Inc. v. Power Ventures, Inc.: Copyright infringement

 The First Amended Complaint ("FAC") alleged that Power Ventures accessed Facebook's website and made unauthorized "cache" copies of it or created derivative works derived from the Facebook website.
 However, Power Ventures contended that Facebook's copyright allegations are deficient because it is unclear which portions of Facebook's website are alleged to have been copied.
 Facebook argued that it need not define the exact contours of the protected material because copyright claims do not require particularized allegations.
 Since Facebook owns the copyright to any page within its system (including the material located on those pages besides user content, such as graphics, video and sound files), Power Ventures only has to access and copy one page to commit copyright infringement.

 Facebook conceded that it did not have any proprietary rights in its users' information.
 Power Ventures users, who own the rights to the information sought, have expressly given them permission to gather this information.

-Judge Fogel's reasoned that MAI Systems Corp. v.
+Judge Fogel reasoned that MAI Systems Corp. v.
 Peak Computer, Inc. and Ticketmaster LLC v.
 RMG Techs.
 Inc. indicated that the scraping of a webpage inherently involves the copying of that webpage into a computer's memory in order to extract the underlying information contained therein.
 Even though this "copying" is ephemeral and momentary, that it is enough to constitute a "copy" under § 106 of the Copyright Act and therefore infringement.
 Since Facebook's Terms of Service prohibit scraping (and thus, Facebook has not given any license to third parties or users to do so), the copying happens without permission.